- Weakness in lower body musculature and poor running form can lead to injury.

 Gait retraining is simply an umbrella term used to describe ways in which we can change running form and it has been shown time and time again to improve your running pattern, rid yourself of injury, decrease total load on your joints, and increase your performance.
 Gait retraining typically falls into two different categories, visual and auditory.
 Visual gait retraining can include placing a mirror in front of your treadmill to watch yourself run with special markers and tricks.
 Auditory retraining is very commonly prescribed as running to a metronome or listening to the sound of your footfalls (with specialized equipment).
 While some of these tools may be helpful to you, determining which one will help and how to use it appropriately needs to be prescribed by a medical practitioner who is trained in performing a gait analysis.
 This is a PLEASE REACH OUT TO AN EXPERT warning with a caveat that knowledge is power so you can also learn more about gait retraining here.

 During the COVID pandemic, we are currently offering in-clinic and virtual gait analysis with assessment and follow up sessions to safely and effectively provide gait retraining to injured runners.
-If you are interested in learning more, please give us a call at 978-927-0907
+If you are interested in learning more, please click here for more help or give us a call at 978-927-0907